AcceleratedLinux/accelerated-linux/linux/tools/bpf/bpftool/Documentation/bpftool-link.rst

 		  Do not automatically attempt to mount any virtual file system (such as tracefs or BPF virtual file system) when necessary.

-	-d, --debug
-		  Print all logs available, even debug-level information.
-This includes logs from libbpf.

 EXAMPLES
 ========
 **# bpftool link show**